Summerville in Nicholas County, West Virginia — The American South (Appalachia)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Nancy Hart's Capture (a few steps from this marker); Summersville (within shouting distance of this marker); Hawks Nest Workers Memorial and Grave Site (approx. 3.2 miles away); Hawks Nest Tunnel Disaster Workers Grave Site (approx. 3.4 miles away); Keslers Cross Lanes (approx. 5.6 miles away); Cross Lanes Battle (approx. 5.6 miles away); Kesslers Cross Lanes (approx. 5.8 miles away); The Battle of Carnifex Ferry (approx. 6.9 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Nancy Hart's Capture (a few steps from this marker); Nicholas County Bank (a few steps from this marker); In Memory of (within shouting distance of this marker); Summersville (within shouting distance of this marker); Hughes Ferry/Bridge Hawks Nest Workers Memorial and Grave Site (approx. 3.2 miles away); Hawks Nest Tunnel Disaster Workers Grave Site (approx. 3.4 miles away); Running the River (approx. 4˝ miles away).

 Categories. • War, US Civil • Women •